GoogleCloudPlatform/genai-for-marketing/backend_apis/README.md

 ## List of APIs Developed in This Repository

 **Campaign Creation and Generating the Brief Assets (POST)** (path="/campaigns")
- - Create Campaing and Generate text with Gemini.
+ - Create Campaign and Generate text with Gemini.

 **List All Campaigns Created by User (GET)** (path="/campaigns")
  - List of Campaigns and there details.